 The proposed self-support tower has been designed at a height of 60 metres.
 This height is required to provide optimal coverage to the area for voice and data use.
 Additionally, this height would prevent shadowing issues that can occur from taller trees and other obstructions that can create areas with greatly decreased service.
-More importantly, this height will also allow other carriers to co-locate on the proposed tower in the future, which will limit the overall number of tower structures required in the Township of Scugog and surrounding areas in the Region of Durham.
+More importantly, this height will also allow other carriers to co-locate on the proposed tower in the future, which will limit the overall number of tower structures required in the Township of Scugog and surrounding areas.